 Treatment for whooping cough

 In its early stages, the symptoms of whooping cough can be reduced by taking antibiotics.
 If treatment is given in the first 21 days of the illness, the risk of passing the infection to others might be reduced.

 Members of the infected person's household are at increased risk of acquiring the disease and are usually prescribed a strong antibiotic as a preventative measure, even if they are fully immunised.

 Immunisation against whooping cough

 In Victoria, the whooping cough vaccine is only available in a number of combined vaccines that also contain protection against other serious and potentially fatal diseases.
 The type of combined vaccine used for immunisation will depend on the person’s age group.
 Children need to follow the full schedule of vaccines to be fully protected.

-Protection against whooping cough is available under the National Immunisation Program Schedule.
-In Victoria, immunisation against whooping is free of charge for:
+In Victoria, immunisation against whooping cough is free for:

-- children at two, four and six months of age – in the form of a diphtheria, tetanus, whooping cough, hepatitis B, polio and Haemophilus influenzae type b (Hib) vaccine (six-in-one vaccine)
+- children at two (from six weeks), four and six months of age – in the form of a diphtheria, tetanus, whooping cough, hepatitis B, polio and Haemophilus influenzae type b (Hib) vaccine (six-in-one vaccine)

 - children at four years of age – in the form of a diphtheria, tetanus, whooping cough and polio vaccine (four-in-one vaccine)

 - adolescents in secondary school (or age equivalent) – adolescents receive a booster dose of diphtheria, tetanus and whooping cough vaccine (three-in-one vaccine).
 The dose can also be given by a doctor or at a council community immunisation session

 - children up to and including nine years – catch-up immunisations are available for children who have not been fully vaccinated

-- Aboriginal and Torres Strait Islander people, refugees and asylum seekers ten years and over – catch-up immunisations are available for people who have not been fully vaccinated.
+- vulnerable eligible people aged ten years and over – catch-up immunisations are available for people who have not been fully vaccinated.